Terminally Ill Adults (End of Life) Bill resources

 The views of relevant professional bodies

-A number of bodies representing key professionals or organisations who will be directly involved in the implementation of any legislation have set out their views in relation either to the Bill specifically, or assisted dying / assisted suicide more broadly.
-I will seek to keep this current – if I have missed anything, or missed off a body, please do email me at alex.ruckkeene@39essex.com.
+A number of bodies representing key professionals or organisations who will be directly involved in the implementation of any legislation set out their views in relation either to the Leadbeater Bill specifically, or assisted dying / assisted suicide more broadly.
+I have missed anything, or missed off a body, please do email me at alex.ruckkeene@39essex.com.

-The impact assessment published on 2 May contains (at page 103) a useful breakdown of which professional bodies have adopted what views – and, importantly – the percentages in any consultation exercises underpinning those views.
+The impact assessment published on 2 May 2025 contained (at page 103) a useful breakdown of which professional bodies had adopted what views – and, importantly – the percentages in any consultation exercises underpinning those views.

 The view of the British Medical Association can be found here, and its wider work on what it calls physician assisted dying here.
 The written evidence they submitted to the Bill Committee can be found here, the oral evidence given by Dr Andrew Green on the BMA’s behalf can be found here here.